Directed by: Tom McCarthy || Produced by: Blye Faust, Steve Golin, Nicole Rocklin, Michael Sugar

 See you at the Oscars, Spotlight.
 I’m sure you’ll rob Fury Road (2015) dry.

 SUMMARY & RECOMMENDATION: Spotlight sports a talented cast who do their jobs well.
 Ruffalo is the only one who has a fully developed character, but everyone’s likable enough.
-The dialogue is good, and the film’s well paced enough.
+The dialogue is solid.

 — However… this film has as much visual style and substance as last year’s Boyhood, though I suppose it spares us the expense of being three hours long.
 McCarthy is unimaginative and dry behind the camera, and the film’s story grows repetitive.
 He makes Bridge of Spies (2015) look exciting.